bawilc01/QAproject/README.md

 QA Blog Page: Steps to see a Blog Preview:

-1) Enter a title for your blog post.
+1. Enter a title for your blog post.

-2) Enter some text for your post.
+2. Enter some text for your post.

-3) Click the Preview button to see a preview of your post before "publishing."
+3. Click the Preview button to see a preview of your post before "publishing."
 There should be a message saying to preview your work and also, the Submit button is visible.

+4. You can:
-4.1) You can change your text and click Preview again, or...
+a.
+Change your text and click Preview again, or...

-4.2) Click Submit to "submit" your blog for "publishing."
+b.
+Click Submit to "submit" your blog for "publishing."

-5) Click "Refresh" to refresh the page and enter another blog post preview.
+5. Click "Refresh" to refresh the page and enter another blog post preview.